What is tampering?

 2. Adjusting any element of a car or truck’s emissions control design so that it no longer meets the manufacturer’s specifications,

 3. Installing a replacement part that is not the same in design and function as the part that was originally on the vehicle, such as an incorrect exhaust part.

 Who does the prohibition of tampering with emissions controls apply to?

 The federal Clean Air Act amendments of 1977 (Section 203(a)(3)), prohibits anyone from removing or rendering inoperative any emissions control device or element of design that is installed on a motor vehicle or a motor vehicle engine.

-The prohibition against tampering applies to everyone, including car owners, automobile repair facilities, commercial mechanics, and fleet operators.
+The prohibition against tampering applies to everyone, including vehicle owners, automobile repair facilities, commercial mechanics and fleet operators.
 It is also illegal for mechanics to advise customers on how to disconnect emissions controls.

 Why is tampering prohibited?